lohvht/dotfiles/README.md

 nix build .#homeManagerConfigurations.$HOMECONFIG_NAME.activationPackage && ./result/activate
 ```

-### NB: A word about the impurity and the `--impure`  flag
-The above advocates for `--impure` purely because we are using our `$HOME` and `$USER` env vars to
-switch the home-manager config.
-We could probably remove `--impure` if we set the userName and homeDirectories for the respective  `homeConfigurations` available, or just define a new `homeConfiguration` that does not use those.

 To update the packages for home-manager, simply run the nix-channel update and flake-lock updates first, then run the home-manager switch command above.
 ```
 nix-channel --update